Dewey Phillips: Career

 In July 1954, he was the first DJ to broadcast the young Elvis Presley's debut record, "That's All Right" / "Blue Moon Of Kentucky" (Sun 209).
 In fact, he played That's All Right "over and over again".
 He got Presley to reveal his race in an interview by asking which high school the 19-year-old singer attended (knowing that, because of segregation, his audience would readily know what race attended which schools).

 Dewey Phillips was bringing Black Music to segregated Memphis before Alan Freed did the same as Moon Dog in Cleveland.
 Phillips briefly hosted an afternoon program on WHBQ-TV/13 in the mid-1950s, before Dick Clark took over Philadelphia Bandstand then American Bandstand on WFIL-TV.
 It mostly consisted of Phillips playing records while he and others clowned around in front of the camera.

 Though Phillips was not involved in the payola scandals of the time (as was Freed), he was fired in late 1958 when the station adopted a Top 40 format, phasing out his freeform style.
 He had Sam Phillips and three other friends, Wink Martindale, T.L.
 Meade, and Sonny Gilmore to bail him out and keep him steady as work and recognition faded.
 He spent the last decade of his life working at smaller radio stations, seldom lasting long.

-The popular musical Memphis is said to be based loosely on Dewey Phillips' life and career, although elements crucial in the career of Phillips' contemporary Alan Freed appear to be intermixed as well.
+The popular musical Memphis is said to be based loosely on Dewey Phillips' life and career, although elements crucial in the career of Phillips' contemporary Freed appear to be intermixed as well.